Azure/data-product-analytics/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-To add these role assignments, you can use the [Azure Portal](https://portal.azure.com/) or run the following commands:
+To add these role assignments, you can use the [Azure Portal](https://portal.azure.com/) or run the following commands using Azure CLI/Azure Powershell:

 #### Azure CLI - Add role assignments